What to Look For When Buying Used

 Once you’ve picked out the car that’s right for you, check around to see what it is selling for in your area.
 Kelley Blue Book values are the recognizable standard in the industry and are based on the prices cars are actually selling for, but you can find values through other guides like Consumer Reports, Edmunds and NADA guides.

 You should also check classified ads, car websites, Craigslist and eBay to see what cars are listed for in the model you like.
-On eBay, you can also see what price a particular car eventually sold for, according to Alec Gutierrez, senior market analyst of automotive insight at Kelley Blue Book.
+On eBay, you can also see what price a particular car eventually sold for.
 You can also go to nearby dealerships and see how their stock of used cars compares to your other sources.

 Take note of all these prices and listing details because they can help you negotiate later.